itzmevishu/DesignPatterns/README.md

 ## 1. Creational Design Patterns
 Creational patterns focus on object creation mechanisms, aiming to create objects in a manner suitable to the situation.

-- **Singleton**: Ensures a class has only one instance and provides a global access point to it.
+- [Singleton](#Singleton): Ensures a class has only one instance and provides a global access point to it.
 - **Factory Method**: Defines an interface for creating objects, allowing subclasses to alter the type.
 - **Abstract Factory**: Provides an interface for creating families of related or dependent objects.
 - **Builder**: Separates the construction of a complex object from its representation.